akclifto/Retrospective_Toolkit/Research/React_JSTesting.md

   - `expect(something).toEqual(exactEquality)`
     - uses keyword `.toEqual` to check for exact equality. toEqual recursively checks every field.
   - `expect(something).not.toBe(equality)`
-    - uses keyword `.not` to test fort the opposite of the matcher.
+    - uses keyword `.not` to test for the opposite of the matcher.

 #### Jest Truthiness